 Ensure they drink plenty of fluid and, if in doubt, seek professional medical advice.

-Teething is also a health related issue that might be the reason why your toddler has suddenly started sleeping more.
+Teething is also a health-related issue that might be why your toddler has suddenly started sleeping more.

 Change Sleep Schedule

 As toddlers rely less on daytime naps, their dependency on a sustained overnight period of sleep increases.
 If naps start to lengthen, you may find that your child is reluctant to go to bed in the evening, has less restful sleep, or wakes early the following day.

 In this situation, try to reduce your toddler’s daytime naps as much as possible, even if you must deliberately wake them.

 Stimulation, with attention-grabbing and enjoyable activities, can also help to discourage them from napping.
 This will help your child settle more quickly in the evening, at an earlier time, so they (and you) can enjoy a long night-time sleep that has them fully recharged for the next day.

 A change to the sleep schedule will mean that your toddler is ready to wake early so that daily routines can be adhered to without delaying you or your partner on your way to work.